nodecross/nodex-docs/source/unid_edge/index.md

-# UNiD EDGE
+# NodeX EDGE

-In this chapter, we introduce the core features of UNiD EDGE, which is developed in Rust language and can be compiled into a static library that can be referenced in C language.
+In this chapter, we introduce the core features of NodeX EDGE, which is developed in Rust language and can be compiled into a static library that can be referenced in C language.
 The source code can be found [here](https://github.com/getunid/unid).

-UNiD EDGE consists of micro components and extensions that support various RoTs, transports and clouds.
-By integrating UNiD EDGE into your device, you can securely implement the necessary security features such as FOTA, remote monitoring, and device certificate management.
+NodeX EDGE consists of micro components and extensions that support various RoTs, transports and clouds.
+By integrating NodeX EDGE into your device, you can securely implement the necessary security features such as FOTA, remote monitoring, and device certificate management.

 :::{figure-md}

 <img src="../_assets/figure10.svg" alt="figure6">

-**Figure 6.** UNiD EDGE Architecture
+**Figure 6.** NodeX EDGE Architecture
 :::

 ## Features

 ### Device Identifier

-UNiD EDGE uses decentralized identifier (DID) as a device identifier based on the [W3C DID Core 1.0 specification](https://www.w3.org/TR/did-core/).
+NodeX EDGE uses decentralized identifier (DID) as a device identifier based on the [W3C DID Core 1.0 specification](https://www.w3.org/TR/did-core/).
 In the secure processing environment (hereinafter referred to as SPE), it generates multiple key pairs from a hardware-derived true random number generator (TRNG), and generates the payload by hashing the object containing this public key information.
 This payload can be registered with blockchain-based DPKI (Decentralized Public Key Infrastructure) to generate a DID, which can be treated as a globally unique identifier independent of any third party.
 This DID is a URI that associates the device with a DID document that allows trustable interactions.

 ## Root of Trust (RoT)

-UNiD EDGE always encrypts and stores all sensitive information such as device key pairs, device instance, and pre-configured security policies and performs crypto processing in the secure processing environment.
+NodeX EDGE always encrypts and stores all sensitive information such as device key pairs, device instance, and pre-configured security policies and performs crypto processing in the secure processing environment.
 Unauthorized applications and remote servers can not access the SPE to prevent virus intrusion and information leakage.

 Placing the root of trust in the hardware is a fundamental requirement of IEC 62443, an international standard for OT/IoT systems.
 To take advantage of this RoT technology, it is necessary to understand the architecture and low-level API, which requires a high level of expertise and a lot of effort.
-UNiD EDGE RoT Wrapper makes it simple to use RoT technology.
+NodeX EDGE RoT Wrapper makes it simple to use RoT technology.

 ### Device Authenticity